shdlabs/SSTorytime/docs/Tutorial.md

 *(This is a provisional tutorial to help get you started using the language)*

-This is an unusual project, in the age of so-called Artificial Intelligence.
+This is a project in the age of so-called Artificial Intelligence.
+But it's not about machines.
-It's a project about knowledge--your knowledge, not that abstract knowledge of Mankind.
+It's a project about knowledge--*your* knowledge, not the abstract knowledge of Mankind that people talk about for AI.
+Learning is difficult, and remembering is difficult, but we can make tools that help.
+That's what this is about.

+* You can use the note taking language for write reports (incident reports, forensic details, patient plans, or just notes about your favourite movies.)

+* Once you've got a bunch of notes, you can upload them into a searchable format and analyze them for patterns and hidden connections.

 How how can you compete with AI and with other people in the information age?
 It's a bit like going to the gym to get fit.
 No one can do it for you, but there are tools to help you.
 So here is a methodology with tools, to improve the user experience